 Those in the medical profession, especially physicians, are among the most sued individuals on the planet.
 OB/GYNs are only a fraction of all physicians (approximately 5%), however make up 14% of malpractice insurance claims.
 This totals 25% of plan losses.
 Not only are OB/GYNs sued more frequently, but those suits pay the highest claims.
 Over a quarter of the claims are over $250,000.
 A recent study showed that more than 75% of OB/GYNs have been sued during their careers – most being sued more than once.

 More and more lawsuits result in judgments that far exceed the limits of malpractice insurance.
 The mental stress of being sued or worrying about being sued is well-known by many physicians.
 Insurance policies are not enough to guarantee the security of assets in the event of a malpractice lawsuit.

 One physician we just spoke to recently just had just been sued for $28 million.
 The good news is that he had a $3 million malpractice insurance policy.
 The bad news it that he only had a $3 million malpractice policy.
 Just as in this case, insurance is not nearly enough.

 Because OB/GYNs face substantial medical malpractice lawsuit risks, a strong asset protection strategy offers substantial peace of mind.
 Odds are that a lawsuit is not an “if” but a “when.”
-So, for less than the cost of one year’s insurance premiums a complete protection plan can be put into place that shields assets from malpractice lawsuits.
+So, for less than the cost of one year’s insurance premiums, you can put a complete protection plan in place that shields assets from malpractice lawsuits.
 So, when a lawsuit does show its ugly head, the physician can have the security to know that he or she can still provide for his or her household.

 Property, investments, business interest and future income can all be insulated from a judgment with a the proper asset protection strategy.